ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   line and column number pointing into the project file.

 * Certain advanced features rely on gcc and cpp as preprocessing tools.
-In most linux systems, these tools are already available.
+In most Linux systems, these tools are already available.
   For Windows environments, we recommend the [mingw] project (Minimalist GNU for Windows).